There are a number of treatment options available for heavy menstrual bleeding. Generally speaking they fall into two categories:

 Hysterectomy is a permanent treatment option and is not generally recommended for first-line management unless less invasive options are unsatisfactory or inappropriate.
 Australian Clinical Care Standards suggests that therapeutic alternatives to hysterectomy should be consistently used across Australia for women with heavy menstrual bleeding. *

-Your doctor may consider a hormone therapy as the right choice for you, which may include the contraceptive pill or an IUD (i.e. Mirena®).
+Your doctor may consider a hormone therapy as the right choice for you, which may include the contraceptive pill or a hormonal intrauterine device (IUD).

 Oral contraceptives – low doses of female hormones such as birth control pills (oestrogen and/or progestin) – can help regulate menstrual cycles and reduce excessive or prolonged menstrual bleeding as well as provide the added benefit of contraception.